Contact Us

 The Singapore Government is also supportive, with Enterprise Singapore (ESG) partnering with Nanyang Technological University (NTU Singapore) to launch the Singapore Agri-Food Innovation Lab (SAIL).
 The lab aims to “accelerate innovation and reap the growing economic opportunities in the agri-food sector”.

-Singapore’s agritech journey of growth is only just beginning, but with the right mix of VCs, startups, and technology, the sky’s the limit.
+Singapore’s agritech journey of growth is just the beginning, but with the right mix of VCs, startups, and technology, the sky’s the limit.

 Related Resource (Podcast): Episode 5: Growing Green – Agritech and Sustainability »

-Singapore is Ideally Located to Be an Agritech Hub
+Singapore’s Strategic Location Makes It Ideally Positioned to Be an Agritech Hub

-Beyond the infrastructure and funding, Singapore’s location alone makes it a no-brainer as Southeast Asia’s agritech hub.
+Beyond the infrastructure and funding, Singapore’s location alone makes it a hub for Southeast Asia’s agritech.

-It is situated in the middle of a region home to some of the most agriculturally productive lands on earth.
+It is situated in the middle of a region that is home to some of the most agriculturally productive lands on earth.

 Singapore’s centrality also means that it is uniquely positioned to serve as a conduit for information and technology transfer between farms in Southeast Asia.

-Being the most liveable country in the world attracts international talent, which will be increasingly important as the agritech scene here matures.
+Being the most liveable country in the world, Singapore attracts international talent, which will be important as the agritech industry grows.

 Related Read: Relooking Sustainability After COVID-19 »